kaykayehnn/typescript-react-redux-boilerplate/README.md

 These components should receive any app state through props, their stateful concerns are limited to UI state.
 Props shape is defined in a container as the union of MapStateFromProps and MapDispatchFromProps for views and as an interface in the same file for subcomponents.

 Component folders consist of 4 files for ease of navigation in editor (Quick Open is useful when searching by component name) and brevity when importing (@Components/Component instead of @Components/Component/Component).
-This approach also allows splitting components in multiple files, which further improves maintainability.

 #### Containers